UAE: Does increase in dirham-peso exchange rates mean higher remittances?

 For Filipino chef Rudy Gamit Galorport, 47, however, the seemingly positive news of high exchange rate for dirhams “is nothing but an illusion because it is not felt in terms of real value as prices of goods and services back home have increased rapidly”, eating up whatever growth in remittance his family is now receiving.

 Galorport told Khaleej Times he is actually sending more dirhams now to cover grocery and utility bills.
-“Earlier, I used to send about P30,000 or Dh2,150 (when the dirham-peso exchange rate was Dh1=P14).
-But now, since prices of food, electricity, water and transportation all went up, I need to send at least P40,000 or roughly about Dh2,500 monthly.”
+“Earlier, I used to send about Php30,000 or Dh2,150 (when the dirham-peso exchange rate was Dh1=P14).
+But now, since prices of food, electricity, water and transportation all went up, I need to send at least Php40,000 or roughly about Dh2,500 monthly.”

 The phenomenon of getting an extra bang for the buck due to higher exchange rate is commonly referred to in behavioural economics as the ‘money illusion’, Dr Rommel Sergio, book author and Graduate Studies associate dean at Canadian University Dubai (CUD), told Khaleej Times.